-Of course it’s worth noting that the miles per gallon remained the same from 2000 prm and 23.5 knots on up to full speed so this is more of a boat that can be operated with more of a regard to comfort in prevailing conditions rather than fuel economy.
+Of course, it’s worth noting that the miles per gallon remained the same from 2000 prm and 23.5 knots on up to full speed so this is more of a boat that can be operated with more regard to comfort in prevailing conditions rather than fuel economy.

 In close confines of a narrow marina, the 54 Fly, like her sister ship, really shines.
 She’s quite responsive to the helm, and when the area becomes even more constricted, maneuvering on the joystick alone works quite well.

 As for bringing her into the slip, just small pulses on the stick will set her in motion and then it’s a simple matter of guiding that momentum.
 In this manner, she can be steered in with exacting precision.
 I found that from the flybridge helm there was good visibility to the rear of the swim platform by looking down the ladder to the cockpit deck, and an equally good view of the whole starboard side, and it is this combination that compelled me to dock from this elevated station even though two others were readily available… the lower helm and the cockpit station.
 That said, with all stations favoring the starboard side, I’d like to see the aft station mounted to port so that both sides can be handled with equal ease.